PreibischLab/RS-FISH/documents/tool_comparison_for_paper/README.md

 deepBlink is a deep learning based application that is currently meant for 2D images, however they offer a 3D solution on top of the network.
 We used "Particle" as it gave superior detection results compared to other pretrained networks offered as well as our attempts to train a network with our small dataset.

-Please follow the steps in `DeepBlink_pipeline.ipynb`
+Please follow the steps in `deepBlink.ipynb`

+## Comparison to GT:

+The comparison of all tool results to ground truth was done with `compare_GT.py`